 My dealings with Sunset Heating & Cooling leave me with a very negative opinion of the business and its people.
 They demonstrated apparent incompetence, perhaps real, or possibly feigned to cover other motives.
 I say this because the outcome of following their advice would have involved great, unnecessary expense for us and great profit for themselves.

-What follows is a chronology of events relating to our home heating and air conditioning system.
+What follows is a chronology of events relating to my home heating and air conditioning system.
 Please read all of it before reaching your own conclusions.

 April 26, 2016:

-Sunset Heating & Cooling had been called to diagnose a non-working heat pump (with a service fee of $89.95).
+Sunset Heating & Cooling had been called to diagnose a non-working heat pump at my home (at the time) in Beaverton.
+There was a service fee of $89.95.
 Bryant was the service technician who did the diagnosis.
 He reported that the unit contained no coolant and that a leak test would be $275.
 Any repairs would be quoted following the test.
 He also forewarned us that our unit used an older refrigerant that is no longer made and, thus, is in limited supply.
 The refrigerant alone would cost $800, he said.

 Bryant went on to say that the heat pump is very old and would be difficult, if not impossible, to successfully repair.
-He suggested that we replace the heat pump with a new one.
-He then inspected our air handler unit and told us that it was so old that a modern heat pump could not be interfaced to it.
+He suggested that I replace the heat pump with a new one.
+He then inspected the air handler unit and told me that it was so old that a modern heat pump could not be interfaced to it.
 As a result, Bryant said, the air handler would also need to be replaced.

 April 27, 2016:

-Peter, a Sunset sales rep, came to our house.
-He said he'd spent years as a repair technician and asked to look at our heat pump and air handler.
+Peter, a Sunset sales rep, came to my house.
+He said he'd spent years as a repair technician and asked to look at the heat pump and air handler.
 Both were again declared unusable.
 He recommended a Lennox high-efficiency system costing $13,235 ($9,160 after energy credits).

-Being busy, and with the weather being rather mild that time of year, we opted to take time to decide what to do about our system.
-Our brother-in-law suggested that we get a second price quote for replacing the system and recommended Northwest Heating & Cooling.
+Being busy, and with the weather being rather mild that time of year, I opted to take time to decide what to do about our system.
+A friend suggested that I get a second price quote for replacing the system and recommended Northwest Heating & Cooling.
 He had recently had work done by them and was very happy with their work and pricing.
-So we called them and set up an appointment.
+So I called them and set up an appointment.

 June 13, 2016: